-6 Children who may be particularly vulnerable
+10.0 Children who may be particularly vulnerable

-6.1 Some children are at greater risk of abuse.
+- 10.1 Some children are at greater risk of abuse.
 This increased risk can be caused by many factors including social exclusion, isolation, discrimination and prejudice.
-To ensure that all of our pupils receive equal protection, we give special consideration to children who:
+To ensure that all of our pupils receive equal protection, we give special consideration to children who: - 10.1.1 are vulnerable because of their race, ethnicity, religion, disability, gender identity or sexuality; - 10.1.2 are vulnerable to being bullied, or engaging in bullying; - 10.1.3 are at risk of sexual exploitation, forced marriage, female genital mutilation, or being drawn into extremism; - 10.1.4 live in chaotic or unsupportive home situations;

-- are vulnerable because of their race, ethnicity, religion, disability, gender identity or sexuality - are vulnerable to being bullied, or engaging in bullying - are at risk of sexual exploitation, forced marriage, female genital mutilation, or being drawn into extremism - live in chaotic or unsupportive home situations - live transient lifestyles or live away from home or in temporary accommodation - are affected by parental substance abuse, domestic violence or parental mental health needs - do not have English as a first language
+- 10.1.5 live transient lifestyles or live away from home or in temporary accommodation; - 10.1.6 are affected by parental substance abuse, domestic violence or parental mental health needs; - 10.1.7 do not have English as a first language;

-7 Children with special educational needs and disabilities
+11.0 Children with special educational needs and disabilities

-- 7.1 Children with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
-Additional barriers can exist when recognising abuse and neglect in this group of children, which can include: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - being more prone to peer group isolation that other children; - the potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers. - 7.2 Our staff are trained to be aware of and identify these additional barriers to ensure this group of children are appropriately safeguarded.
+- 11.1 Children with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
+Additional barriers can exist when recognising abuse and neglect in this group of children, which can include: - 11.1.1 assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - 11.1.2 being more prone to peer group isolation that other children; - 11.1.3 the potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - 11.1.4 communication barriers and difficulties in overcoming these barriers. - 11.2 Our staff are trained to be aware of and identify these additional barriers to ensure this group of children are appropriately safeguarded.

-8 Children who are absent from education
+12.0 Children who are absent or missing from education

-8.1 Children being absent from education for prolonged periods and/or on repeat occasions, and children missing education, can be an indicator of abuse and neglect, including sexual abuse or exploitation, child criminal exploitation, mental health problems, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.
-Our staff are alert to these risks.

-8.2 We closely monitor attendance, absence and exclusions and our DSL will take appropriate action including notifying the local authority, particularly where children go missing on repeated occasions and/or are missing for periods during the school day.
+- 12.1 Children being absent from education for prolonged periods and/or on repeat occasions, and children missing education, can be an indicator of abuse and neglect, including sexual abuse or exploitation, child criminal exploitation, mental health problems, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.
+Our staff are alert to these risks. - 12.2 We closely monitor attendance, absence and exclusions and our DSL will take appropriate action including notifying the local authority, particularly where children go missing on repeated occasions and/or are missing for periods during the school day.

-9 Mental health
+13.0 Mental health

-- 9.1 Schools have an important role to play in supporting the mental health and wellbeing of their pupils.
-Eastfield aims to recognise where children may need further support and children are placed on a wellbeing list where dynamic responses are provided. - 9.2 All staff are aware that mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-Staff are also aware that where children have suffered adverse childhood experiences those experiences can impact on their mental health, behaviour and education. - 9.3 Where staff are concerned that a child's mental health is also a safeguarding concern, they will discuss it with the DSL or a Deputy.
+- 13.1 Schools have an important role to play in supporting the mental health and wellbeing of their pupils.
+All staff are trained in recognising the children's physical and mental health needs from the outset.
+The school responds dynamically to ensure that children receive support. - 13.2 All staff are aware that mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+Staff are also aware that where children have suffered adverse childhood experiences those experiences can impact on their mental health, behaviour and education. - 13.3 Where staff are concerned that a child's mental health is also a safeguarding concern, they will discuss it with the DSL or a Deputy.

-10 Children who are lesbian, gay, bi or trans (LGBT)
+14.0 Children who are lesbian, gay, bi or trans (LGBT)